vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Śabara, 38; and see Śabala.

-Śabarasvamin, on Mimänsä DarŚana, 508,
+Śabarasvamin, on Mimānsā DarŚana, 508,

 n.
 5.